eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-selectors.png)

 You are able to explore all these graphs for a specific profile.
-To do this, you have to select the particular profile in the dropdown list.
+To do this, you have to select the particular profile’s label in the dropdown list.
+For instance, it’s the specificity distribution bar chart for ‘v8.json’ profile in the picture below.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-profile.png)

 So, `server` report is quite a powerful tool.
 Keep in mind, images above are for the profiles of one humble CSS file.
-There is also `inspect` report (it’s the default one).
+There is also `inspect` report (it’s used as the default one).
-If you run `node-specificity explore v8.json`, it will print out the list of all selectors in the given profile, the summary on specificity numbers and the histogram, which is very similar to the one you can see above.
+If you run `node-specificity explore v8.json`, it will print out the list of all selectors in the given profile, the summary on specificity numbers and the specificity distribution charts, which is very similar to the one you can see above.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-cli.png)